- Dale Ludwig Presentations

 - Move closer yourself.
 Position yourself close enough to your listeners to engage them.
 For example, you don’t have to stand on a raised stage at the front of the room if staying audience-level would make everyone feel more comfortable.

 - Ignore the podium.
-If a podium is set up at the side of the screen, feel free to stand in front of it.
-If your laptop connects through the podium, use a remote to advance your slides.
-These tactics will make the process feel more like a conversation.
+If there is a podium set up at the side of the screen, feel free to stand in front of it.
+If your laptop is connected through the podium, be sure to use a remote to advance your slides.
+This will make the process feel more like a conversation.

 - Point at what you want them to look at.
-We recommend pointing at the screen to direct focus to it.
-Don’t rely on a laser pointer when using a screen that is too large or high to interact with easily.
-Laser pointers are challenging to use well and are annoying to audiences.
+As you probably know, we recommend pointing at the screen to direct focus to it.
+When you’re using a screen that is too large or high to interact with easily, don’t rely on a laser pointer.
+Laser pointers are difficult to use well and are annoying to audiences.

 - Narrate what you’re doing.
-“Let’s move on to the third part of our agenda.”
-“Next, I will present a working sketch of what we’re discussing.”
-Statements like these reinforce the structure of your presentation in the same way that chapter titles or white spaces do in a written text.
-They are especially important in challenging rooms where the focus can be easily lost.
+“Let’s move on now to the third part of our agenda.”
+“Next, I’m going to bring up a working sketch of what we’re talking about.”
+Statements like these reinforce the structure of your presentation in the same way that chapter titles or white space do in a written text.
+They are especially important in challenging rooms where focus can be easily lost.

 Remove the Distraction of the Screen

 - Black out the slide.
 When you’re finished with a slide or want to answer a question about it, black out the screen and take a step or two toward your audience.
 This will eliminate the distraction of the slide and bring everyone’s attention to you.
-This technique works in all types of rooms and is especially helpful when the screen size feels overwhelming.
+This technique works in all types of rooms and is especially helpful when the size of the screen feels overwhelming.

 - Begin and end without a slide.
 When you’re presenting in a room whose design feels formal and imposing, begin and end your presentation without a slide.
 This will help you soften the opening and closing and bring you and your listeners closer together.